 A person in need of care often has to take a lot of prescription medication every day due to their state of health.
 The prescription charges add up.

 If you have health insurance, you must pay prescription charges until they reach 2 percent of your annual net income in the current calendar year.
-Above this value, you are exempt from the prescription fee.
+Once you reach this threshold, you are exempt from further prescription fee.

-To ensure that this can be monitored, the social insurance provider sets up a prescription fee account for each insured person.
-If the value of 2 percent is reached there, this is indicated to the doctor or surgery assistant when the e-card is inserted.
+To monitor this, the social insurance provider sets up a prescription fee account for each insured person.
+Once the 2% threshold is reached, this is automatically shown to the doctor or medical assistant when the e-card is inserted.
 The fee exemption will then be noted on the prescription and you will not be charged a prescription fee at the pharmacy.

-However, there is a so-called minimum upper limit: this is the minimum amount that must be paid for prescription fees before a fee exemption is even possible.
+However, there is a minimum threshold: this is the minimum amount that must be paid in prescription fees before an exemption becomes possible.

-Here you can find more information on the prescription fee exemption and the minimum upper limit:
+You can find more information about the prescription fee exemption and the minimum threshold here:

 Note: For some groups of people, certain diseases or social vulnerability, the law exempts you from the prescription fee from the outset under certain conditions.